ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ## Configuration

 The crucial aspect of this feature is its configuration.
 In order to ensure that the generated PDF looks as close as possible to the same content when it is displayed in the WYSIWYG editor, the feature should be carefully configured.
-Thhe configuration options available both in the plugin and the HTML to PDF converter allow you to create PDF documents that will fulfill the needs of your application and your end-users.
+The configuration options available both in the plugin and the HTML to PDF converter allow you to create PDF documents that will fulfill the needs of your application and your end-users.

 ### Achieving the Best Results